gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-one-line.md

 ---
-title: Serve static assets with this one-liner
+title: Serve static assets with one line
 layout: post
 tags: [macos, static assets, ruby, localhost]
 ---

 Disclaimer: this works out-of-the-box only on macOS.
 Another disclaimer: I have only tried this on macOS.

 It takes advantage of the pre-installed Ruby.
 Run this command in a directory where you want to serve static assets from:

 {% highlight ruby %}
 ruby -run -e httpd . -p 3000